 And the best part?
-Our 6-year-old daughter Abby loves it.
+Our child loves it.

 Why This Trick Works Like Magic

 It’s easier for brains to remember information that forms a memorable pattern.
-The design of the words on the poster are a visual pattern, and the cadence of the words read aloud is an auditory pattern.
+For example, the images on the poster are a visual pattern.

 Learning also involves the strengthening of connections between neurons.
 “What fires together wires together,” say neuroscientists, which is why repetition supports learning while the absence of repetition and exposure results in its decay…

 Given that visual, semantic, sensory, motor, and emotional neural networks all contain their own memory systems, multichannel learning engaging each of these networks increases the likelihood of both storage and recall.

 This one trick engages your child’s visual, semantic, and sensory neural networks all at once.

 A Printable No Whining Sign for Your Child to Color

 Your child can color in the images on this sign, and then you can hang it in your house and point to it as needed.

 Just remember to keep it light and fun.
 If you approach it like a drill sergeant, you risk introducing fear and stress into the situation for your child.
 And when fear and stress are involved, learning stops.